 Once the butterfly is covered in paint, carefully press it onto the paper and peel it off to reveal an imprint.

 Make as many butterfly prints as you want!
-I used all three stamps and chose a different colour of paint for each, but you can use whichever size, arrangement and colour you like!
+I used all three stamps and chose a different color of paint for each, but you can use whichever size, arrangement and color you like!

 Once you’re done stamping butterflies, you can leave them as is or add details.
 I found that the prettiest way to do so was to create the body with thumbprints and add antennae using a small paintbrush.